Quality-Assurance-DAO/quality-assurance-dao.github.io/content/en/blog/Governance/20211016/index.md

 ## Voltaire
 The subject being discussed is broadly "*Voltaire*" - an "[era of Cardano will provide the final pieces required for the Cardano network to become a self-sustaining system](https://roadmap.cardano.org/en/voltaire/)" (Cardano Roadmap).

+## Summary Keywords
+The SUMMARY KEYWORDS from this meetings transcript :

+## Speakers

 ### Nori - Welcome
 Welcome everybody to the first edition of the Cafe sur le pont.